retirement-plan-structure

 For most young adults, a retirement plan is something to worry about later.
 There’s just too much living that’s more pressing: making ends meet, buying a home, starting a family, seeing the world… All these things are a big drain on your finances.
 And in the early stages of your career, finances are often tight.
 Luckily, employers are now obliged to arrange a pension plan for their employees.

-The important thing is to get into the savings habit.
+A useful starting point is simply getting into the habit of saving.
 Trying to map out the rest of your life from such a young age is as hard as trying to predict the weather in a year’s time; so much could change between now and then.
 Of course that’s true up to a point at any age, but the younger you are, the more uncertain the future becomes.
-So often the best retirement plan if you’re young is simply to make sure you save a reasonable amount each month.
-What’s reasonable?
-Probably a bit more than you think you can afford!
+For many younger adults, a practical approach is simply to save a reasonable amount each month.
+What counts as ‘reasonable’ varies, but it often ends up being more than people initially expect.

 There’s one group of young adults who don’t see retirement as a long way off.
 Followers of the FIRE movement aim to live frugally and retire early.
 FIRE stands for “Financial Independence, Retire Early”.
 Of course, the richer you are, the easier FIRE is.
 For someone earning £100,000 per year, frugal living would seem like riches beyond the dreams of avarice compared to someone earning £15,000 per year.
 The way to achieve FIRE is to adjust your spending habits to a level that’s sustainable before and after early retirement, and for the rest of your life.